ADA-GWU/processes-and-asynchronous-messaging-Cavid3491/README.md

 Admittedly, it is not going well yet.
 I am trying to work on it but I have to prepare for the midterm.

 Update, 27.10.23, 20:40, next to D107:
 I suppose I have solved the 80% part with the given credentials as evidenced by the logs I have uploaded.
 I might try the 100% part and delete 80%.
+I will also upload the docker file too.